FindoraNetwork/findora-wiki/docs/modules/UTXO/3 - anonymous/2 - Concepts.md

 (Needs an update)
 ![](../../../images/abar_transfer.jpg)

 ### Sequence of steps in ABAR Transfer

-1. .
-The Receiver then generates Anon Public Key as part of Anon Keys and shares it with the Sender of the anonymous transaction.
+1. The Receiver shares the Public Key with the sender of the anonymous transaction.

-2. The Sender opens an ABAR which he has ownership of, and creates a new ABAR assigning the ownership to the Anon Public Key of the receiver.
+2. The Sender opens an ABAR which they have ownership of, and creates a new ABAR assigning the ownership to the Public Key of the receiver.
 The asset type and the amount are hidden in an owner memo which is encrypted with the Receiver's key.

 3. The Sender then submits the anonymous transfer transaction to the ledger along with the zero knowledge proof for the valid spending of input ABAR (the knowledge of the secret key and the correctness of the merkle path).
-A non membership proof is also generated for the nullifier to prove that the ABAR is unspent.
+A non-membership proof is also generated for the nullifier to prove that the ABAR is unspent.

 4. The ledger verifies the zero knowledge proof to confirm the valid spending of sender’s ABAR and adds the nullifier to the nullifier set, while the commitment to the new ABAR is added to the ABAR commitment tree.

-5. The Sender receives the confirmation of the transaction from the network in the form of a note, and shares the ABAR commitment to the receiver through any external private channel (not recorded on the ledger)
+5. Once the Sender receives the confirmation of the transaction from the network, they can share the ABAR commitment to the receiver through any external private channel (not recorded on the ledger)

 6. The Receiver queries the ledger for the newly owned ABAR by using the commitment shared by the sender, and gets the corresponding transaction.
 The transaction ID (ATxoSID) and commitment corresponding to this ABAR are stored for future spending.